Grant Awards Further Self-Advocacy & Inclusive DEI Initiatives

 At its 2021 annual meeting in November, AHRC Foundation awarded $35,000 in total grants to support self-advocacy and programming focused on diversity, equity and inclusion initiatives.

 “Self-advocacy is incredibly important for people with intellectual and developmental disabilities (IDD),” shared board member, Jack Garofalo.
-“With so many facets of their lives supported by others, it’s important for a person to be provided with accessible information leading to informed, authentic decisions.”
+“With so many facets of their lives supported by others, it’s important for a person to have accessible information leading to informed, authentic decisions.”

 $25,000 granted to support self-advocacy and diversity, equity and inclusion programming at AHRC Nassau.

-Long regarded for its self-advocacy initiatives, self-governing advocate councils and a fully inclusive Compass committee, AHRC extended its reach this past year in its planning of a first-of-its-kind, international Diversity, Equity and Inclusion Virtual Conference with a specific focus on people with developmental disabilities.
+Long regarded for its self-advocacy initiatives, self-governing advocate councils and a fully inclusive Compass committee, AHRC extended its reach this past year.
+It planned a first-of-its-kind, international Diversity, Equity and Inclusion Virtual Conference with a specific focus on people with developmental disabilities.

 “People with developmental disabilities experience bias and prejudice that excludes them from fully participating in our society,” shared Stanfort J. Perry, Executive Director of AHRC Nassau.
 “The 2022 conference will explore the intersection of disability and race, while increasing fluency and understanding of the history, challenges and opportunities impacting people with IDD and the staff who work with them.